eccenca/documentation.eccenca.com/docs/develop/python-plugins/setup/index.md

 ## Python Interpreter

 An installation of the CPython distribution (at least version 3.3) is required.
-While other distributions, such as Anaconda, should be working as well, only CPython is officially supported.
+Although other distributions, such as Anaconda, should work as well, only CPython is officially supported.

 ## Java Embedded Python (Jep)